-For questions regarding implementation of disability services offered at Berkeley College, please contact Sharon McLennon-Wier, Ph.D., CRC, LMHC, Director of Disability Services for New Jersey and New York campuses, at 914-694-1122 ext.
-3169 or Sharon-McLennon@BerkeleyCollege.edu.
+For questions regarding the implementation of Accessibility Services offered at Berkeley College, please contact Katherine Wu, Director of Accessibility Services, at 646-502-8237 or Katherine-Wu@BerkeleyCollege.edu.

+Individual requests for accommodations may be referred to the College ADA/Section 504 Coordinators:

+NJ and Online students Sandra Coppola 973-826-5598 Sandra-Coppola@BerkeleyCollege.edu

+NY students

+Vincent Mas

+914-377-5545

+Vincent-Mas@BerkeleyCollege.edu

-Individual requests for accommodations may be referred to the College ADA/Section 504 Coordinators: [NJ and Online students] Sandra Coppola, Ph.D., 973-278-5400 ext.
-1320 or SEC@BerkeleyCollege.edu; [NY students] Diane Georges, LMHC, 212-986-4343 ext.4216 or Diane-Georges@BerkeleyCollege.edu.
-In addition, each individual campus has a Disability Services representative via the Personal Counseling Office.
-These Personal Counselors work with the ADA/ Section 504 Coordinators for the purpose of reasonably accommodating students with disabilities.
-A student seeking accommodations must schedule an appointment with either the above-stated ADA/504 Coordinators, or a campus Personal Counselor, in order to submit an Application for Disability Services and Accommodations and to confirm requested accommodations.
+In addition, each individual campus has an Accessibility Services representative via the Personal Counseling Office.
+These Personal Counselors work with the ADA/Section 504 Coordinators for the purpose of reasonably accommodating students with disabilities.
+A student seeking accommodations must schedule an appointment with either the above-stated ADA/Section 504 Coordinators, or a campus Personal Counselor, in order to submit an Application for Accessibility Services and Accommodations and to confirm requested accommodations.
 Contact information for the College Personal Counselors can be found on the College Health and Wellness website.

-In accordance with its Disability Services Accommodations Policy for Students, Berkeley College strives to reasonably accommodate the needs of students with disabilities.
-For information regarding how to request a reasonable accommodation of a disability, please go to ADA Student Policy and to the College Disability Services page.
+In accordance with its Accessibility Services Accommodations Policy for Students, Berkeley College strives to reasonably accommodate the needs of students with disabilities.
+For information regarding how to request a reasonable accommodation of a disability, please go to ADA Student Policy and to the College Accessibility Services page.